storybookjs/react-native/addons/docs/docs/mdx.md

 ## Basic example

-Let's get started with a simple example that combines markdown with a single story:
+Let's get started with an example that combines markdown with a single story:

 ```md
 import { Meta, Story, Preview } from '@storybook/addon-docs/blocks';